Gateway to Europe

 Frequently Asked Questions

-Yes, Portugal fully allows dual citizenship.
-You won't need to renounce your current nationality when becoming Portuguese.
-However, you should verify that your home country also permits dual citizenship, as rules vary by nation.
+Yes, Portugal allows dual citizenship.
+You should also verify that your home country permits dual citizenship, as rules vary by nation.

 Free Eligibility Consultation